evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 https://www.youtube.com/watch?v=2wrPGtP61fo&t=25h16m
 - A **conjugate** =  is a pair of binomials (expressions with two terms) that are identical except for the sign connecting the two terms.
 If the original binomial is $a + b$, its conjugate is $a - b$.
 If the original binomial is $a - b$, its conjugate is $a + b$. - When you work it out, you get a difference of squares $a^2 + b^2$ where the middle terms cancel eachother out
 - To clear a denominator with more than just a square root, what you need to do is multiply BOTH the numerator and denominator by the conjugate of the denominator - which will leave you with a radical free denominator
+- You will want to simplify (if you can) before doing the conjugate
 ### 📝 Definition and Use of a Conjugate

 ---